What to do if your phone gets water damaged

 Even if you’ve dried off all the visible water, there will be water inside the phone itself which, you know, ought not to be there!
 So how do you get to it?

-- Or, buy a desiccant bag.
-It could be a worthwhile investment to purchase a desiccant bag before any damage has happened to be ready.
-These come pre-made and are prepped to save your phone from water damage.
+- Buy a desiccant bag: It could be a worthwhile investment to purchase a desiccant bag before any damage has happened to be ready.
+These come pre-made and are prepped to save your phone from liquid damage.

 Whichever option you choose, it’s important you remember that the bag must be sealed.
 If it isn’t, the rice or desiccant products will draw moisture from the air outside rather than focusing solely on what’s trapped inside your phone.

 Finally, we’d like to stress again that must leave your phone to dry out for 24-48 hours (the longer the better) in order to give enough time for the water to be absorbed – don’t be tempted to test it too soon!
 You may want to place your sealed bag in a warm, dry place like an airing cupboard, too.